LIBROS EN LENGUAS EUROPEAS

 "innovator-conservative" with the correction of the findings for economic policy.

 Oleg S. Sukharev

-Professor, Head of Sector of Institutional Analysis of Economic Dynamics at the Center of Evolutionary Theory and Economic Development of the Institute of Economics of the Russian Academy of Science.
+Professor, Head of Laboratory of Institutional Economics at the Institute of Problems of Market of the Russian Academy of Science.
+Chief researcher of the Institute of Economy RAS.
 Author of more than 20 books and more than 300 papers on institutional economics, macroeconomics policy, innovation theory of companies and industry, theory of economic growth and institutional change.
 Oleg S. Sukharev is the author of the concept of dysfunction of institutions and economic systems, has developed a method for measuring dysfunctional states and evaluating the effectiveness of the system of economic organization, and proposed a model of neo-Shumpeterian competition “innovator–conservative” with correction of the findings for economic policy.